-Prob140 (formally Statistics 140) is a probability course for Data 8 graduates who have also had a year of calculus and wish to go deeper into data science.
+Prob 140 (formally Statistics 140 or STAT 140) is a probability course for undergraduates who have taken Data 8, have a math background, and wish to go deeper into the theory of data science.